The Best Portable Ergonomic Split Travel Keyboards in 2025

 • Keys are slightly smaller than full sized keyboards

 In our tests, the keyboard is responsive and the keys feel just right.
-I can reach around 73 WPM, which is about 10 WPM lower when compared to typing on the Microsoft Sculpt keyboard (83 WPM), but it is still pretty fast.
+I can reach around 83 WPM, which is on par with the Microsoft/Incase Sculpt Ergonomic keyboard which I use as my daily driver.
 More importantly, the keys cradle the fingers and has good travel to provide sufficient tactile feel on each keypress.

 The customisation software is very user friendly, and available through a downloadable executable, or directly through a web browser.
 For USD 20 extra, you can also buy a matching travel pouch which fits the keyboard perfectly and looks good.